 Cedar Bluff (421 Park 40 North Blvd., Knoxville, TN 37923 | 865.693.1570)

-In addition to the Carnegie-Vincent Library in Harrogate, the Library maintains a collection of over 1,776 print items at the Cedar Bluff extended learning site.
-The Cedar Bluff library is open six days per week and is staffed by the Extended Learning Sites Librarian, two full-time and one adjunct librarians.
+In addition to the Carnegie-Vincent Library in Harrogate, the Library maintains a collection of approximately 2000 print items at the Cedar Bluff campus.
+The Cedar Bluff library is open six days per week and is staffed by the Extended Learning Sites Librarian, the Electronic Resources Librarian, and the Adjunct Librarian.
 Ten laptops and seating for 18 are available.